marinecoders/marinecoders.github.io/README.md

 ### Bussin' Around
 The bus schedule for the Deid.
 Currently working on open sourceing the source code, [Download it on the App Store](https://apps.apple.com/us/app/bussin-around/id1277005292?ls=1).

+## Team Guidelines
+* We build code to help Airmen, they are our customers not our OPRs/EPRs!
+* We open source as much as possible [cio.gov] (https://sourcecode.cio.gov/OSS/) [code.mil] (https://code.mil)
+* We are responsible users of existing open source code
+* We help each other

+##Have questions or want to join us?
+Send an email to AirmenCoders [at] us.af.mil, we would love to hear from you!